vianeyBE/CassBio.GWAS_Pipeline/README.md

 ### Description

-This script performs Linkage Disequilibrium (LD) Decay analysis using PopLDdecay.
-It supports two modes:
+This module performs Linkage Disequilibrium (LD) decay analysis using `PopLDdecay`, a fast and effective tool designed to calculate pairwise LD between SNPs and visualize the decay of LD with increasing genomic distance.

+The script supports two flexible modes:
-- Whole genome: Calculates LD decay across the entire genome.
+- **Whole-genome analysis**: Computes LD decay across the entire genome from a single VCF file.
-- Per chromosome: Splits the VCF file by chromosome and calculates LD decay for each chromosome separately.
+- **Per-chromosome analysis**: Splits the input VCF by chromosome and performs LD decay analysis on each separately, enabling finer resolution and scalability.

+All steps are logged and output files are compressed and plotted automatically.

-### Arguments
+### Input arguments

 - **`dirIn`**: Directory containing the input VCF file.
 - **`vcfFile`**: Name of the input VCF file.